JuroOravec/instance-manager/docs/issue_labels.md

 The type of the issue in the technical sense.

 - `type: doc` - Documentation only changes
-- `type: i18n` - Internationalization
+- `type: i18n` - Internationalization changes
-- `type: a11y` - Accessibility
+- `type: a11y` - Accessibility changes
 - `type: feat` - New Feature
 - `type: refactor` - A code change that neither fixes a bug nor adds a feature
 - `type: test` - Adding missing tests or correcting existing tests